HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation

-The Kolmogorov–Arnold representation theorem, also known as the superposition theorem, stands as a cornerstone in the theory of function approximation.
+KART, also known as the superposition theorem, stands as a cornerstone in the theory of function approximation.
 This profound result asserts that any continuous function of several variables can be represented as a composition of continuous functions of one variable and addition.

 For any continuous function $f: [0,1]^n \rightarrow \mathbb{R}$, there exist continuous functions $\phi_{q,p}: [0,1] \rightarrow \mathbb{R}$ and $\Phi_q: \mathbb{R} \rightarrow \mathbb{R}$ such that:

 The theorem carries significant implications for function approximation and theoretical computer science.
 It suggests a universal approximation capability, implying that any multivariate continuous function can be approximated by a network of simple, single-variable functions.
 Notably, the outer functions $\Phi_q$ are independent of the function $f$ being approximated, serving as universal building blocks.
 This property effectively reduces the problem of approximating $n$-dimensional functions to that of approximating one-dimensional functions.